-of these women trained and, as a result, how women's gyms were advertised.
-Furthermore, Stockton also advertised home courses for women.
+Stockton also advertised home courses for women.
 Women could work out without leaving the house, staying in their domestic sphere.

-The decoration of Stockton's gym itself also reflected the feminine, domestic ideal.
+The decoration of Stockton's women's gym at Stockton Studios also reflected the feminine, domestic ideal (Figure 3.6).
 Compared to early men's gyms, the decor was noticeably different.
-Photographs of a gym called "the Dungeon," founded by Vic Tanny, a Muscle Beach athlete, shortly after the end of World a substantially different atmosphere.
-As Rose recounts, Stockton's gym had a particular look; "...the place had a living-room like atmosphere, with paneling and pictures on the walls."
-Stockton's gym also had wallpaper decorated with flowers and wooden planks attached to some
+Photographs of a gym called "the Dungeon," founded by Vic Tanny, a Muscle Beach athlete, shortly after the end of World War II, exemplify this difference.
+Although the crude gym equipment looked very similar to Stockton's gym, the walls were plain